mitmath/1806/README.md

 * Gaussian elimination A ⟿ U=EA (without row swaps) can be thought of as A=LU: factorizing A into a **product of two simpler (triangular) matrices** (L=lower, U=upper).
 U is the matrix that you normally get when you do elimination by hand, and L (the inverse of the elimination steps L=E⁻¹, a lower-triangular matrix with 1's on the diagonal) is essentially a *"record" of the elimination steps*.

 L is the matrix that "reverses" Gaussian elimination: it tells you how to get A back from L.   Despite this, I showed in lecture that L is actually *easier* to get than E: all you do is make a diagonal matrix of 1's, and then fill in the *multipliers* from the elimination steps (flipping subtraction to addition) below the diagonal.
-So, L justr requires bookkeeping, and *no* computation.
+So, L just requires bookkeeping, and *no* computation.

 Computing U is hard (elimination is a lot of work, even for a computer), but once you have U and L then many things that you might want to do with A become easy.

 * For example, suppose you want to solve Ax=b, given A=LU.
 Write LUx=b=L(Ux), and let y=Ux.
 Then Ly=b, and we can solve for y by forward-substitution.
 Given y, we can then solve Ux=y by back-substitution.
 Both of these steps are easy because the systems are triangular.
+  - Moreover, solving Ly=b turns out to *exactly* correspond to applying the elimination steps from A ⟿ U to b.
+(The 1's on L's diagonal mean that there are no divisions required, either.)
 * This means that we can re-use L and U to solve Ax=b for *many right-hand sides*.
 In contrast, if you "augment" A with b and then do elimination (A|b)⟶(U|y), you get the *same* new right-hand side y but you haven't kept a record of the elimination steps, so if you have a new right-hand side you might naively repeat the whole elimination process (hard!) rather than solving Ly=b (easy!).
 * More generally, whenever you have A as a product of "simpler" matrices (e.g. triangular, diagonal, …), you can solve Ax=b by a sequence of "simpler" solves.